zephyrproject-rtos/zephyr/samples/drivers/led_lpd8806/README.rst

 - LED strip using LPD8806 or compatible, such as `these strips from AdaFruit`_.

 - Zephyr board with SPI master driver.
-SPI communications must use 5V signalling, which may require a level translator, such as the `74AHCT125`_.
+SPI communications must use 5V signaling, which may require a level translator, such as the `74AHCT125`_.

 - 5V power supply.